Combining our time-tested abilities in developed and emerging international markets

 Portfolio Attribution

 The Causeway International Opportunities Fund (“Fund”) on a net asset value basis, outperformed the Index during the month.
-On a gross return basis, fund holdings in the banks, materials, and utilities industry groups contributed to relative performance.
-Holdings in the capital goods, consumer durables & apparel, and financial services industry groups detracted from relative performance.
-The top individual contributors to absolute return were electric, gas & renewables power generation & distribution company, Enel SpA (Italy), banking & financial services company, UniCredit S.p.A.
-(Italy), and insurer, Prudential Plc (United Kingdom).
-The largest individual detractors from absolute return were integrated circuit manufacturer, Taiwan Semiconductor Manufacturing Co., Ltd. (Taiwan), robotics manufacturer, FANUC Corp.
-(Japan), and online services company, Tencent Holdings Ltd. (China).
+On a gross return basis, Fund holdings in the consumer services, banks, and transportation industry groups contributed to relative performance.
+Holdings in the capital goods, consumer durables & apparel, and health care equipment & services industry groups offset some of the outperformance compared to the Index.
+The greatest contributors to absolute returns included jet engine manufacturer, Rolls-Royce Holdings Plc (United Kingdom), banking & financial services company, Barclays PLC (United Kingdom), and semiconductor company, Infineon Technologies AG (Germany).
+The largest detractors from absolute returns included rolling stock, signaling, and services provider for the rail industry, Alstom SA (France), healthcare equipment & services provider, Koninklijke Philips NV (Netherlands), and pharmaceutical giant, Sanofi (France).

 We use a proprietary quantitative equity allocation model that assists the portfolio managers in determining the weight of emerging versus developed markets in the Fund.
-Our allocation relative to the weight of emerging markets in the Index is currently underweight.
+Our allocation relative to the weight of emerging markets in the Index is currently overweight.
 We identify five primary factors as most indicative of the ideal allocation target: valuation, quality, earnings growth, macroeconomic, and risk aversion.
-Valuation is currently positive for emerging markets in our model.
-Our quality metrics, which include such measures as profit margins and return on equity, are negative.
-Our earnings growth, macroeconomic, and risk aversion factors are negative for emerging markets.
+Our valuation, growth, and macroeconomic metrics are currently positive for emerging markets.
+Our quality metric, which includes such measures as profit margins and return on equity, and our risk aversion metric are both currently neutral indicators.

 Investment Outlook